e-Luksch/org.openhab.binding.homeconnect/addons/binding/org.openhab.binding.homeconnect/README.md

 As all status updates and commands have to go through the API, a permanent internet connection is required.

-Supported devices: dishwasher, washer, dryer, oven, refrigerator/freezer
+Supported devices: dishwasher, washer, dryer, oven, refrigerator/freezer, coffee machine

 ## Supported Things